 - Businesses applying should be expected to provide the SBA Form 5 (loan application form), the most recent year’s tax returns, completed IRS Form 4506-T, a personal financial statement, and a schedule of liability

-What if I am senior and I am concerned about my health?
+I am senior and I am concerned about my health.
+How do I protect myself?
 Do I still receive my benefits?

 Congressman Cuellar is committed to ensuring the most vulnerable Americans, including our seniors, can continue to receive care and their benefits during the coronavirus pandemic.
 Medicare has expanded its telehealth services to benefit patients who cannot travel to their physician’s office.
 To learn more, click here.